GenericMappingTools/gmt/doc/rst/source/movie.rst

 argument and builds the frame image), and *movie_cleanup* (removes temporary files at the end of the run).
 For each frame there is a separate *movie_params_######* script that provides frame-specific variables (e.g., frame number and anything given via **-T**).
-The pre- and post-flight scripts have access to the information in *movie_init* while the frame script in addition has access to the frame- specific parameter file.
+The pre- and post-flight scripts have access to the information in *movie_init* while the frame script in addition has access to the frame-specific parameter file.
 Using the **-Q** option will just produce these scripts which you can then examine.

 The conversion of PNG frames to an animated GIF (**-F**\ gif) relies on `GraphicsMagick <http://www.graphicsmagick.org/>`_.
 Thus, **gm** must be accessible via your standard search path.
 Likewise, the conversion of